adsabs/adsabs.github.io/_includes/_blogcontent/2024-05-03-announcing-2024-ambassadors.md

 </div>
 <br>

+- **Simon Anghel:** In his current position at the Astronomical Institute of the Romanian Academy, Simon primarily focuses on the physical properties and evolutionary processes of minor bodies such as meteoroids, comets, and asteroids
 - **Amirhosein Mousavi:** A Lead Research Data Scientist  committed to leveraging digital technologies for sustainability and climate action, Amir has a strong background in earth science and inspiring new audiences to engage with science.
 - **Anand “Sunny” Narayanan:** With a rich background in space and medical physiology and a history of NASA collaborations, Sunny brings a unique interdisciplinary approach to the ambassador role and mentoring others interested in human space exploration.
 - **Chenyue Jiao:** A doctoral student with a focus on the value of research data in earth science, Chenyue's work is pivotal in shaping scientific practices and policies.